 Introduction

 Welcome to our strand of pearls!
-By way of introduction, I would like to tell you a little about my heart for Discipling women and give you the backstory on how this book came to be.
+By way of introduction, I would like to tell you a little about my heart for discipling women and give you the backstory on how this book came to be.
 Have you ever had one of those defining moments when you know, beyond a shadow of a doubt, that you have heard a word from God?
 If you have, then you will understand what I am about to share with you.
 This one moment would greatly influence the direction of my life.
 In December of 1998, the Lord, through His Word, impressed three things clearly on my heart.
 His message was basically this: “Ginny, I want you to sit at my feet daily, listening to my Word and knowing me intimately.
 I want you to impart all that I have entrusted to you into the lives of your three children.
 And I want you to invest these truths into the lives of women.”

 Timing is more important to God than time.
 Almost twenty years passed before I fully understood what the Lord was telling me in 1998.
 The vision was revealed in stages.
 Now I know what He meant when He said, “Teach your children and women my Word.”
 He was telling me to “make disciples.”